 - provide a CV and two written references.

 Email your application to Ausdance National with ‘PvP Fellowship’ in the subject line.

 Previous recipients are Lina Limosani (2015), Kay Armstrong (2013) and Stephanie Lake (2012).

 About Dame Peggy

-In the 1960s and 1970s while she was Artistic Director of The Australian Ballet, Dame Peggy collaborated with many of Australia's leading artists to establish the legendary Armidale summer schools, through which young Australian choreographers were given opportunity and encouragement.
-Peggy also helped establish Ausdance (formerly Australian Association for Dance Education).
+In the 1960s and 1970s while she was artistic director of The Australian Ballet, Dame Peggy collaborated with many of Australia's leading artists to establish the legendary Armidale summer schools, through which young Australian choreographers were given opportunity and encouragement.
+Peggy was also one of the founding members of Ausdance.

 Peggy's vision of developing a unique dance culture for Australian dance has had lasting implications for future generations.
 The Dame Peggy van Praagh Memorial Addresses pay tribute to and acknowledges her influence and her ability to identify and encourage choreographic development.